samvera/hyrax/README.md

 # Sufia

-## Notice - This document is written for the not yet released alpha version of Sufia 7.
-If you are using sufia, you'll want to check out the [6.x stable branch](https://github.com/projecthydra/sufia/tree/6.x-stable) and its [README.md](https://github.com/projecthydra/sufia/blob/6.x-stable/README.md) in particular.
+## Notice - This document is written for the not-yet-released beta version of Sufia 7.0.0.
+If you are using sufia, you'll want to check out the [6.x stable branch](https://github.com/projecthydra/sufia/tree/6.x-stable) branch and its [README.md](https://github.com/projecthydra/sufia/blob/6.0-stable/README.md) in particular.
+>>>>>>> WIP (37 failures): merges sufia-models back into sufia.
+Fixes #1423

 Since Sufia 7 is unreleased, not all the documentation has been updated to account for the new code structure.
 However, you should be able to get a development instance up and running with the following list of steps: